marigold-dev/training-nft-1/README.md

 ## Let's play

-- Connect with your wallet and choose `alice` account _(or the administrator you set on the smart contract earlier)_.
+- Connect with your wallet and choose **alice** account _(or the administrator you set on the smart contract earlier)_.
 You are redirected to the Administration /mint page as there is no NFT minted yet.
 - Create your first wine bottle, for example:
   - `name`: Saint Emilion - Franc la Rose
   - `symbol`: SEMIL
   - `description`: Grand cru 2007
-- Click on `Upload an image` and select a bottle picture on your computer
+- Click on **Upload an image** and select a bottle picture on your computer
 - Click on the Mint button

 ![minting](/images/minting.png)

-Your picture will be pushed to IPFS and displayed.
+Your picture is be pushed to IPFS and displayed.

-Then, Temple Wallet _(or whatever other wallet you choose)_ will ask you to sign the operation.
-Confirm it, and less than 1 minute after the confirmation notification, the page will be automatically refreshed to display your wine collection with your first NFT!
+Then, Temple Wallet _(or whatever other wallet you choose)_ asks you to sign the operation.
+Confirm it, and less than 1 minute after the confirmation notification, the page is automatically refreshed to display your wine collection with your first NFT!

 Now you can see all NFTs